United States

 We are a small, foster based rescue operating in Maryland and Michigan.
 We specialize in deaf and blind dogs, specifically double merles.

-"Keller’s Cause is an amazing rescue that specializes in blind and..." more
+"Keller's Cause is an amazing organization that takes in deaf and/..." more

 Baltimore, MD